elucherini/t-recs/README.rst

 Simulator
 =========
+Boop boop test!
 A simulator for sociotechnical systems.
 More details coming soon.

 Install
 -------